hexbatch/apple-core/v1/docs/core-overview.md

 A user group can have attributes for image, docs, but scripts do not run here.

-Because user groups do not have an owner, only system attributes or attributes that do not need permission checks can be used here

 Each user group inherits from a base user group token type.
-For example, if a company creates a group
+For example, if a company creates a group.

+The group owner is the owner of the token-type, who is the creator of the group.

+When adding attributes to the token-type, the attributes have to be readable and writable by the owner and whoever is editing

     So a user-group:
         users: [] who is in the group
         admins: [] who can directly modify the list using the api
         token-type: made new for the group, inherits from the system group token type (see system tokens and attributes)

+## Inherited groups to restrict or put conditional membership

+Groups that inherit from other group token-types also inherit their memberships and admins These tokens can be restricted by space and time, and have extra or fewer members and admins

+Inherited groups are good for allowing a subset or geo or time fencing permissions for attribute or sets

 ----------------------------------------